main image

 If you sent a business a refund request letter and do not receive a response, you may want to consider suing them in small claims court.
 Small claims courts handle a variety of cases at a low cost.
 This is because small claims courts were intended to be affordable and user-friendly.
 In some small claims courts, attorneys are not even allowed to represent you!
 Consider filing a small claims lawsuit if a business refuses to provide you with a refund.

-Learn how to file a lawsuit against a business in NYC small claims and California small claims.
+Learn how to file a lawsuit against a business in our 50-state guide to small claims.

 Author